shinku/shinevent/README.md

 //add listener  and set the special function target.addEventListener('init',this.handleInit,this)
 ```

 if you duplicate  this code , only one function could be executed

 such as if you coded words as below

-  target.addEventListener('init',this.handleInit,this)
+target.addEventListener('init',this.handleInit,this);

-  target.addEventListener('init',this.handleInit,this)
+target.addEventListener('init',this.handleInit,this);

 this.handleInit will execute only one time

 ```
 target.init();